 What are eating disorders?

-Worries about weight, shape, and eating are common, especially among young girls.
+Worries about weight, shape, and eating are common, especially among adolescents.
 Being very overweight or obese can cause a lot of problems, particularly with health.
 Quite often, someone who is overweight can lose weight simply by eating more healthily.
 It sounds easy, but they may need help to find a way of doing this.

 - Someone with anorexia nervosa worries all the time about being fat (even if they are skinny) and eats very little.
 They lose a lot of weight, and for girls, their periods become irregular or stop.